pjd-code/CH388_GWAS/README.md

 9) What does the red line on the Q-Q plot represent?
 10) What does the line of black dots represent?
 11) Why do the black dots rise above the red line as the plot moves right?
-12) From the paper, Meta-analyses of the ADHD GWAS identified 10 genome wide significat loci.
+12) From the paper, Meta-analyses of the ADHD GWAS identified 10 genome wide significant loci.
 What was the P value the authors used to determine significance?
 13) Using the data, attempt to replicate the authors findings using the P value from question 12.
 Save the plot as a png.